 An academic internship includes a learning plan that is structured into the internship, including objectives, reflection and assessment.
 The experience balances the goals of the student intern with the work the business or other organization needs.
 Academic Internships are normally part of an educational program and involve the award of academic credit.
 At USM, academic internships are run through our departments, and student intern placements occur in the context of an internship course.

 A non-academic internship also involves learning, but this learning is not integrated into an academic course or other university learning experience.
 You may accept an internship at a company without enrolling in an internship course if you choose.
 Students on F-1 Visas must meet specific eligibility requirements in order to complete an internship.
 See important information on eligibility if you are studying in the US on an F-1 visa.

 Why should I do an internship?

-An internship can be a fantastic opportunity to develop your technical and transferrable skills in a professional environment, build your resume, develop professional connections, and even get a job offer.
+An internship can be a fantastic opportunity to develop your technical and transferable skills in a professional environment, build your resume, develop professional connections, and even get a job offer.
 2018 graduates were 20% more likely to have a full-time job upon graduation if they completed an internship.